 Thank you for taking the time to get to know our portable photographic enlarger - Enfojer.
 Once it is in production, it will enable you to develop black and white photo prints straight from your phone or developed films.

-Enfojer was dreamt up by the four of us (namely: Vanda Voloder, Ilija Stjepić, Daniel Bakotić and Leo Gavranić) as we were looking for a way to print digital photographs from a phone.
+Enfojer was dreamt up by the two of us Vanda Voloder and Ilija Stjepić, as we were looking for a way to print digital photographs from a phone.
 Four versions later we got a fully functional prototype.
 During the last year, it has been tested on a daily basis and in various conditions.
 It performs admirably.

 Be funky, save photography

 Enfojer bridges almost 200 years of photographic history, from the first camera to the most recent hybrid camera phones that made photography ubiquitous.
 It is our hope and desire that with this little gadget we preserve the old art of photo development and help you, and you, and you rediscover the magic that happens in a darkroom.

 Enfojer is an educational tool for budding photographers, as well as entry-level photo enlarger for enthusiasts.
 That being said, we are sure professionals will get some kicks out of a portable darkroom.

 Our best trick yet is printing photos a lot cheaper than with an average printer.

 For our next trick, photos printed with Enfojer can last up to 70 years.